beingaturtle/beingaturtle.github.io/docs/task3.md

 ## Overview

+In this section, we will walk you through how to enable email forwarding from your BCIT email inbox to a desired emails.
+Enabling this feature allows you faster access for your emails and save you time<sup>[1](#fn1)</sup>:

+- Better Productivity
+- Automation
+- Organize

+These are some of the primary benefits that using email forwarding can provide.
+Whether you're a student or someone working this will help you save lots of time having an ease of access to your emails.

-In this section, we will walk you in setting up your BCIT email forwarding to other email you may own.
-By the end of this section the email you have used during the walkthrough will receive email from your BCIT email inbox.
+By the end of this section the email you have used during this walkthrough will receive emails forwarded from your BCIT email inbox.

+## Steps to Login to myBCIT Website
+Before creating your email signature, you will need to login to the myBCIT website:

 1. Ensure you have a BCIT Account <br>
     Example: